 The NC Housing Coalition is a statewide organization supporting affordable housing throughout the state.
-Samuel Gunter is their policy director and can be reached at 919-827-4496 or firstname.lastname@example.org.
+Samuel Gunter is their executive director and can be reached at 919-827-4496 or firstname.lastname@example.org.

 The National Low Income Housing Coalition offers facts about housing and other costs for North Carolina on this page.

 Homeward Bound is a nonprofit organization ending homelessness in Asheville and Buncombe County with housing and supportive services.
 The agency is guided by the value that housing is a basic human right.
-Since 2006 they have moved over 2,000 homeless persons into permanent housing.
+Since 2006 they have moved over 2,240 homeless persons into permanent housing.
 Their current priority is to end chronic homelessness, using a “by name” list to create and implement a housing plan for each person.
-To learn more about ending homelessness and how you can get involved, check out their 75 minute See the Hope tour.
+This year, Homeward Bound plans to purchase and convert a motel into Asheville’s largest permanent supportive housing facility, ending homelessness for 85 of the area’s most vulnerable chronically homeless individuals.
+To learn more about ending homelessness and how you can get involved, check out their 60 minute See the Hope Tour.